-Our Action for Brain Injury Week campaign in 2017 will put brain injury survivors, carers and families right at its heart - inviting them to share how brain injury has impacted their lives.
+Our Action for Brain Injury Week campaign in 2017 puts brain injury survivors, carers and families right at its heart - inviting them to share how brain injury has impacted their lives.

-We're inviting our supporters to share your expressions of how brain injury has created 'A New Me', to help raise awareness of the condition.
+We invited our supporters to share their expressions of how brain injury has created 'A New Me', to help raise awareness of the condition.

 We've had a fantastic response, with a range of poems, stories, drawings, paintings and videos showing the diversity of emotions that a brain injury can bring.

 - Click here to browse the gallery now

 - If you're feeling inspired, you can submit your creative work through our online form.

 As part of our A New Me campaign, brain injury survivor and ex-journalist Will Perringwood is touring the country with his wife Amy, interviewing other brain injury survivors and their family members about how their condition affects them, and the meaning of the phrase 'a new me'.

 We'll be posting the interviews on this website throughout the week, and we can't wait to hear the experiences of life after brain injury.